api3dao/api3-docs/docs/oev-searchers/index.md

 ::: info ⚠️ Warning

-At the moment, we're working on the major updates to the OEV mechanism and as part of that there is no OEV Network nor OEV Auctioneer.
-In the meantime, we're working with partnered searchers to continue with seamless OEV recapture for our dApps.
-Note, that there is no change to how our data works and [MEV with Signed APIs](in-depth/mev-with-signed-apis.md) works as before.
+At the moment, we're working on major updates to the OEV mechanism.
+As part of this transition, there is currently no public OEV Network and OEV Auctioneer.
+In the meantime, we're working with partnered searchers to continue seamless OEV recapture for our partnered dApps.
+These changes are transitional and will allow us to feature a more efficient OEV platform.

+Note that there is no change to how our data works, and [MEV with Signed APIs](in-depth/mev-with-signed-apis.md) works as before.

 :::